dadhi/FastExpressionCompiler/README.md

 You may consider it instead of `Expression` when you are validating the Expression arguments on your own, and not relying on Expression composition exceptions.

-__Note:__ Explore `ExpressioInfo` class in [FastExpressionCompiler.cs](https://github.com/dadhi/FastExpressionCompiler/blob/master/src/FastExpressionCompiler/FastExpressionCompiler.cs)
+__Note:__ Explore `ExpressionInfo` class in [FastExpressionCompiler.cs](https://github.com/dadhi/FastExpressionCompiler/blob/master/src/FastExpressionCompiler/FastExpressionCompiler.cs)
 for finding the supported expression types.

  |                               Method     |        Mean |     StdDev | Scaled | Scaled-StdDev |  Gen 0 |  Gen 1 | Allocated |